Office of the Secretary of Transportation, DOT.

-This section of the application should include information that, when considered with the project budget information presented elsewhere in the application, is sufficient for the Department to evaluate whether the project is reasonably expected to begin construction in a timely manner.
-To assist the Department's project readiness assessment, the applicant should provide the information requested on technical feasibility, project schedule, project approvals, and project risks, each of which is described in greater detail in the following sections.
-Applicants are not required to follow the specific format described here, but this organization, which addresses each relevant aspect of project readiness, promotes a clear discussion that assists project evaluators.
-To minimize redundant information in the application, the Department encourages applicants to cross-reference from this section of their application to relevant substantive information in other sections of the application.
+This section of the application should include sufficient information for DOT to evaluate whether the project is reasonably expected to begin construction in a timely manner.
+To assist DOT's project environmental risk review, the applicant should provide the information requested on project schedule, required approvals and permits, NEPA, risk and mitigation strategies, each of which is described in greater detail in the following sections.
+Applicants are not required to follow the specific format described here, but this organization, which addresses each relevant aspect of environmental risk, promotes a clear discussion that assists project evaluators.
+To minimize redundant information in the application, DOT encourages applicants to cross-reference from this section of their application to relevant substantive information in other sections of the application.

 The guidance here is about what information applicants should provide and how the applicant should organize their application.
-Guidance describing how the Department will evaluate a project's readiness is described in Section E.1.ii of this notice.
+Guidance describing how DOT will evaluate environmental risk is described in Section E.1.ii of this notice.
 Applicants should review that section when considering how to organize their application.

 The applicant should include a detailed project schedule that identifies all major project milestones.
 Examples of such milestones include State and local planning approvals (e.g., programming on the Statewide Transportation Improvement Program); start and completion of NEPA and other Federal environmental reviews and approvals including permitting; design completion; right of way acquisition; approval of plans, specifications and estimates; procurement; State and local approvals; project partnership and implementation agreements, including agreements with railroads; and construction.
 The project schedule should be sufficiently detailed to demonstrate that:

-(2) the project can begin construction quickly upon obligation of grant funds Start Printed Page 16938and that those funds will be spent expeditiously once construction starts, with all funds expended by September 30, 2026; and
+(2.) the project can begin construction quickly upon obligation of grant funds and that those funds will be spent expeditiously once construction starts, with all funds expended by September 30, 2027; and

 indicate the status of such actions, and provide detailed information about the status of those reviews or approvals and should demonstrate compliance with any other applicable Federal, State or local requirements, and when such approvals are expected.
 Applicants should provide a website link or other reference to copies of any reviews, approvals, and permits prepared.

-(2) State and Local Approvals.
+2. State and Local Approvals.
 The applicant should demonstrate receipt of State and local approvals on which the project depends, such as State and local environmental and planning approvals and Statewide Transportation Improvement Program (STIP) or (Transportation Improvement Program) TIP funding.
+For projects acquiring State DOT-owned right of way, applicants should demonstrate they have coordinated the project with the State DOT or transportation facility owner.
 Additional support from relevant State and local officials is not required; however, an applicant should demonstrate that the project has broad public support.

 including intermodal projects located at airport facilities.